Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 The `Preloader` function takes no props (because we don't need any) and returns an empty `div`.
 Let's fill it in.

-{crop-start: 22, crop-end: 35, format: javascript}
+{crop-start: 22, crop-end: 39, format: javascript, line-numbers: false}
 ![Preloader content](code_samples/es6v2/components/Preloader.js)

 We're cheating again because I copy-pasted that from the finished example.
 You wouldn't have anywhere to get this yet.